 The Environmental Development Permit Area (EDPA) was adopted by Saanich Council on March 12, 2012.
 On June 12, 2017, Saanich Council amended the EDPA to temporarily exempt single family RS-zoned properties from the requirements of the EDPA (except when a subdivision application is involved).
 If you have questions about whether your development proposal is exempt from the EDPA, please contact Environmental Services.

-The Draft Report prepared by Diamond Head Consulting Ltd. will be received by Council for information at its upcoming meeting on Monday July 24th, 2017.
-This meeting starts at 7:30 p.m. in Council Chambers at the Municipal Hall.
-At this meeting Council will also be asked to provide direction as to how and when they intend to receive broad input on the draft report from the public.
-This opportunity for feedback on the draft report will likely take the form of a separate Council meeting held at a large venue, to accommodate all citizens wishing to provide input directly to Council.
+Council received an independent review of the EDPA by Diamond Head Consulting Ltd. on July 24th, 2017.
+The opportunity for public feedback on the report will take place at a Special Committee of the Whole meeting on Saturday, October 28, 2017 at 10 a.m. in the Fieldhouse at G.R.
+Pearkes Recreation Centre - 3100 Tillicum Road.

 - Draft Report - Diamond Head Consulting Ltd [PDF - 7.1 MB]

 - Council Report for July 24th, 2017 Meeting [PDF - 99 KB]

 - Council Approved Terms of Reference [PDF - 254 KB]